When a potential life coach client tells you, “I can’t afford to work with you right now”… what do you say? And what do you do?

 But in reality, it’s NEVER a money problem.
 It’s ALWAYS a thinking problem.

 When you respond to a potential client saying, “I can’t afford it” by discounting the price of your services, you are actually supporting your client to live from their conditions and circumstances vs. making welcome the life they would love living.

 And so, by reducing your prices, not only do you support your clients’ disempowering way of thinking… you also devalue your services by communicating that they’re not as valuable as you initially stated.

-The best way to respond to a client who tells you that they don’t have the money to pay for your services is to:
+Here’s the best way to respond to a client who tells you that they don’t have the money to pay for your services

 Consider this conversation your first coaching session with them.
 Ask them: